 Let us first discuss the heating phase.
 Notice that since $T$ grows in this phase, we can identify a solution where $T_n^{\leftarrow,h}$ is smaller than $T_{\rm max}$, by comparing $S_3/T$ to $4\ln (T/H_*)$.
 Let us notice, that if there is no solution for $T_n^{\leftarrow,h}$, then the system will stay in that minimum while the temperature is cooling.

-If a $T_n^{\leftarrow,h}$ exists, the system can even tunnel back to $\langle \phi \rangle \approx f$ when, after $T_{\rm max}$, the temperature cools adiabatically with the expansion of the universe.
+If a $T_n^{\leftarrow,h}$ exists, the system can even {transition} back to $\langle \phi \rangle \approx f$ when, after $T_{\rm max}$, the temperature cools adiabatically with the expansion of the universe.
 In that case, assuming radiation dominance, the Hubble scale is controlled by the SM temperature, which can differ by a factor of $1/\xi$ compared to $T$, usually $\xi\ll 1$.
 In that case, $S_3/T$ has to be compared with $\approx 4\log \Mpl/T$, and there might be a case where $T_n^{\rightarrow,c}$ exists well before $T_0$.
 We require $T_n^{\rightarrow,c}\gg T_0$ to make reliable estimates based on the shape of the potential just away from the origin.
-It is amusing to see that there are or zero or two phase transitions, but not just one.
+It is amusing to see that there are either zero or two phase transitions, but not just one.
 Often, the two are also both strongly first order.
 We show in figure \ref{fig:branch}-left a region of parameter space where both $T_n^{\leftarrow,h}$ and $T^{\rightarrow,c}$ exist.

 Else, if a $T_n^{\leftarrow,h}$ does not exist, most likely we have ended up in a region of maximal superheating where $S_3/T$ approaches a constant (see figure \ref{fig:S3_plot}).
-In this case the action is just too big, since $4\log T/H_R$ just falls short to activate nucleation before $T_{\rm max}$.
+In this case, the action is just too big, since $4\log T/H_R$ just falls short of activating nucleation before $T_{\rm max}$.
 We notice, and this was not present in \cite{Buen-Abad:2023hex}, that when the temperature drops below $T_{\rm max}$, the condition for nucleation compares $S_3/T$ almost constant and $4\ln (T/H)$, which grows as temperature drops.
 This implies the possible existence of a solution for a new nucleation can happen with a $T_n^{\leftarrow,c}$ while cooling.
 Eventually there will be another transition $T_n^{\rightarrow,c}$ to the minimum in $f$ while cooling.
-Again, or zero or two phase transitions.
+Again, there are either zero or two phase transitions.
 We show this parameter space in figure \ref{fig:branch}-right.